muratk5n/thirdwave/en/README.md

 ---

-The calculation assumed a known distance between Sun and the Earth, a known period of revolution, the constant $G$ (already known from experiment, not through reworking same equation).
+Calc assumed known distance between Sun and the Earth, known period of revolution, the constant $G$ (already known from experiment, not through reworking same equation).
 Sun's distance, volume could be known optically or now through spacecraft having actually traveled there.
 Then calculate mass, divide by volume, obtain density.

 ---

 Water's density is 1 $g/cm^3$.
 Sun's estimated density 1.41 $g/cm^3$,
 greater.
 So not less dense than solid or liquid.

 ---